-The requirement for the Computer Science Large Practical is to use the Android Studio development environment to create an app implemented for an Android device.
+The requirement for the Software Engineering Large Practical is to use the Android Studio development environment to create an app implemented in Java and XML for an Android device.
 The app implements a location-based mobile phone puzzle game which allows users to follow a map and collect words which have been scattered at random around the University of Edinburgh's Central Area.
 The words make up the lyrics of a well-known song and the puzzle aspect of the game is to guess the song from the words which have been found.
 Given that it is a song-based puzzle, the game is called Songle.